Fran Siegel Scholarship to

 Every year Midwest Metalsmiths is fortunate enough to give away a scholarship for someone to go to the William Holland School of Lapidary Arts in Young Harris, Georgia for a week.
 This has been made possible through the Siegel family and this year they have been especially generous.

 The school teaches not only lapidary arts, but also casting, glass fusing and so many more.
 This is a great opportunity to expand your jewelry vocabulary and go to Georgia as well.
 They have great accommodations for students in a beautiful rural setting.
 The classes are filling up so we encourage you to register for the scholarship.
 Nancy Brickner sent us the following information:

-Each year, three $3000 scholarships are available to undergrads or graduate students currently enrolled in a metals program at an accredited educational institution in the Midwest Region (Missouri, Illinois, Indiana, Ohio, Michigan, Wisconsin, Minnesota, North Dakota, South Dakota, Nebraska, Kansas, and Iowa).
-These scholarships were created to recognize outstanding metals students work and encourage the development of their skills.
+Three $3000 scholarships have been awarded to undergrads or graduate students currently enrolled in a metals program at an accredited educational institution in the Midwest Region (Missouri, Illinois, Indiana, Ohio, Michigan, Wisconsin, Minnesota, North Dakota, South Dakota, Nebraska, Kansas, and Iowa).
+These scholarships were created to recognize outstanding metals student work and encourage the development of their metal skills.

 Southern Illinois University Carbondale

 Hand Forged and Formed Steel, 30" x 18" x 6"

 Forged and Fabricated Steel, Hand Carved Steatite, Rare Earth Magnets

 River Gods Series Brooch - Niads